rolshoven/AIA25/exercise04/README.md

 **Tips**

 1. The system prompt (`guardrail_agent_system_prompt`) is ready—just wire it in.
-2. Re‑use `TopicCheckOutput` so `.model` knows what JSON to expect.
+2. Use the `TopicCheckOutput` model, this tells the agent what JSON structure to return, and allows you to handle the outputs in a typed way.
 3. Keep the model *the same as before*.

 > 🔗 Docs: This is OpenAI's description of what structured outputs are [Structured Outputs](https://platform.openai.com/docs/guides/structured-outputs?api-mode=chat)